 invalidate() method from the same thread on which the timer was installed.
 Invalidating the timer immediately disables it so that it no longer affects the run loop.
 The run loop then removes the timer (and the strong reference it had to the timer), either just before the

 invalidate() method returns or at some later point.
 Once invalidated, timer objects cannot be reused.

 After a repeating timer fires, it schedules the next firing for the nearest future date that is an integer multiple of the timer interval after the last scheduled fire date, within the specified

 tolerance.
-If the time taken to call out to perform a selector or invocation is longer than the specified interval, the timer will only schedule the next firing; that is, the timer will not attempt to compensate for any missed firings that would have occurred while calling out to the specified selector or invocation.
+If the time taken to call out to perform a selector or invocation is longer than the specified interval, the timer schedules only the next firing; that is, the timer doesn't attempt to compensate for any missed firings that would have occurred while calling the specified selector or invocation.